gfortran(1) — Linux manual page

 that will let the compiler know the current working directory

 at the time of preprocessing.
-When this option is enabled,
+When this option is enabled, the

-as the current working directory in some debugging
+current working directory in some debugging information

-since no "#line" directives are emitted whatsoever.
+"#line" directives are emitted whatsoever.

 -idirafter dir